pulp-platform/culsans/tests/README.md

 The main function must return 0 in case of correct execution, an error code otherwise.
 The `return` command is translated to a write to the location `to_host` (see `syscalls.c`), which is defined in the linker script (`linker.ld`).
 The testbench (both SystemVerilog and C++) react to this event, interrupt the simulation and write the report file.

-### FPGA tests

-Each test folder must contain:

-- `<testfunction>.c`: the C-file implementing a test function; there can be multiple test functions in the same testcase
-- `<testfunction>.h`: the header file declaring a test function
-- `main.c`: the C-file using the test function(s)

-Note: having a separate function for implementation and usage of the test function can help reusing some test functions among different testcases

-`main.c`'s header must follow the same rules as the one for the unit-level tests.

-### Test evaluation

-The execution of each test results in the generation of a `result.rpt` file, which contains information about the result of the test (`PASS` or `FAIL`) and possibly some additional information to help with debugging (e.g. timeout or error code).

-These files are used when generating the test summary.